 Some copyright-specific sources that publish information and/or analysis regarding pending copyright legislation include:

 Congressional Committees: The Senate Committee on the Judiciary and the House Committee on the Judiciary have primary legislative jurisdiction over intellectual property issues.
 Both committees' websites contain information on any pending copyright legislation.
 Occasionally, the Senate Committee on Commerce, Science & Transportation or the House Committee on Energy and Commerce will handle copyright legislation if it also involves interstate commerce.

 For information on researching U.S. regulations generally, see our Administrative Law Research Guide or the Administrative Law Tutorial.
 (If you are unfamiliar with the federal rulemaking process -- including the Federal Register, the Code of Federal Regulations, and how they relate to each other -- we recommend that you begin with these resources.)

 Patent, trademark, and copyright regulations appear in Title 37 of the Code of Federal Regulations (CFR).
 Regulations promulgated by the U.S. Copyright Office appear in Parts 201-270.

 These copyright-specific Parts of the CFR are available on the Copyright Office's website.
 The CFR, generally, is available for free online (unannotated) in both PDF form and as the e-CFR (more up-to-date than the PDF).
 Annotated versions, preferred by researchers, are available on Lexis (index here) and Westlaw (index here).

-Open Rulemaking Proceedings and select Past Rulemaking Proceedings are also available on the Copyright Office's website.
+Rulemaking Proceedings -- both open/current proceedings and select old/past proceedings -- are also available on the Copyright Office's website, in addition to being published in the Federal Register.
 See the Administrative Law Research Guide (linked above) for sources for the Federal Register.